Last updated on January 27th, 2021 at 04:05 pm

 You always wanted to ride on the beach?
 Best ask at the hostel for a guide or tour.

-Although not in the area of La Guajira but situated in the immediate vicinity of Palomino.
+Although not in the area of La Guajira, it is situated in the immediate vicinity of Palomino.
 Here you can learn all about the indigenous cultures of the Sierra Nevada and finally tube down the river.
 There I learned for the first time that a howling monkey can reach the volume of a starting jet fighter, impressively!

 Riohacha is the capital of the department La Guajira.
 With a population of around 150,000, it is a small town.
 The temperature is hot during the day, up to 40 ° Celsius, but it cools down in the evening.
 Impressive is the beach promenade, which is lined with many indigenous beach vendors.
 You get the handmade bags, hammocks and jewels of the Wayuu.
 Although I attribute Riohacha a huge future tourist potential, this development will probably take decades.